-Each of the district-wide goals is designed to improve student achievement as indicated by the student's performance on state assessments.
+Each district-wide goal is designed to improve student achievement as indicated by the student's performance on state assessments.
 All goals are directly aligned to improve student achievement.
-A majority of the professional development will occur at grade or site levels under the district-wide professional development goals.
-Articulation occurs through the efforts of the Curriculum, Instruction, and Assessment Council (CIAC) which creates and revises the Professional Development Plan, and through the continuous work of the Instructional Leadership Council (ILC), School Leadership Teams (SLT), the Grade Level Leads and the 6-8 Department Chairs.
+Most professional development will occur at grade or site levels under the district-wide professional development goals.
+Articulation occurs through the efforts of the District Multi-tiered System of Supports (MTSS) Committee, which creates and revises the Professional Development Plan, and through the continuous work of the Instructional Leadership Council (ILC), School MTSS Site Teams, the Grade Level Leads and the 6-8 Department Chairs.
 It is submitted to the Board of Education for review and approval annually.

-All staff, including teachers, administrators, managers, and classified staff have ongoing opportunities to develop cultural proficiency through professional learning.
-The professional learning plan for teachers is reviewed annually by a committee consisting of teachers, teachers' union representation, administrators, and personnel staff.
-Data from adopted from the CSD Comprehensive Assessment Plan provide formative and summative student progress data throughout the year.
+All staff, including teachers, administrators, managers, and classified staff, have ongoing opportunities to develop cultural proficiency through professional learning.
+A committee of teachers, teachers' union representation, administrators, and personnel staff annually reviews the professional learning plan.
+Data adapted from the CSD Comprehensive Assessment Plan provide formative and summative student progress data throughout the year.
 Other local measures and California School Dashboard indicators are used to monitor student growth and areas for improvement.
-Surveys are used to document staff feedback and growth as a result of professional learning opportunities.
+Surveys document staff feedback and growth due to professional learning opportunities.
 Surveys completed as part of our LCAP development process provide input on professional learning from all educational partner groups.